mitas1/monastery-website/_posts/en/monastery-life.md

 ---
-title: Life in a Monastery | Benedictines | SK
+title: Life in a Monastery
 metaDescription: >-
     The day starts with the morning prayers at 5 a.m.
 Prayers, Holy Mass and contemplation are the most important part of the day.
 Nuns spend time also working in the garden, in the kitchen and